tuftsrchuff/hanoi_DIARC/README.md

 # DIARC Integration for Tower of Hanoi
 ## Setup
 Clone the hanoi branch of the [diarc-rl](https://hrilab.tufts.edu:22280/marlowfawn/diarc-rl/-/tree/hanoi?ref_type=heads) repo.
 Replace the diarc-rl folder located under hanoi_DIARC/src/robosuite/DIARC with the cloned diarc-rl repo.
-Follow the setup instructions located under the diarc-rl repo to set up DIARC and TRADE.
+Follow the setup instructions located at hanoi_DIARC/src/robosuite/DIARC/DIARC_setup.md.

 ## Run
-Run `MUJOCO_GL="glx" python diarc-rl.py` under hanoi_DIARC/src/robosuite/DIARC/diarc-rl to instantiate PythonRL object and register it with TRADE.
+Run `MUJOCO_GL="glx" python diarc-rl.py` under hanoi_DIARC/src/robosuite/DIARC/diarc-rl to instantiate PythonRL object and register it with TRADE. ``MUJOCO_GL="glx"` resolves issues related to running robosuite inside a JVM.

 Then run `./gradlew launch -Pmain=edu.tufts.hrilab.config.RLConfig` on the DIARC side in a separate terminal.
-This will start the

 ## Configuration
 In order to render the robosuite environment during execution you must update the executor.execute_policy(symgoal) call in the callPolicy function of diarc-rl.py (under hanoi_DIARC/src/robosuite/DIARC/diarc-rl/) to executor.execute_policy(symgoal, render=True).
 If robosuite is not rendered the plan will still execute and print plan execution output to the terminal.